tomasherceg/dotvvm-docs/Pages/advanced-owin-security.md

-## Using Owin Security for Authentication
+## Using OWIN Security for Authentication

 > This section is applicable if your application uses OWIN and classic .NET Framework.
 > For ASP.NET Core stack, visit the [Using Microsoft ASP.NET Core Authentication](/docs/tutorials/advanced-aspnetcore-authentication/{branch}).